 Sleeping bags and travel pillows

 If you fly over and want to save space in your bags you can buy sleeping bags on the road in bike, outdoor, hardware or superstores.
-You can also ask the tour van rental, your booker or friends if they can organize some for you.
+You can also ask the tour van rental, your booking agent or friends if they can organize some for you.

 It’s also very nice to have your own pillow which you can also use in the van.